utnet-org/utility-readonly/docs/practices/when_to_use_private_repository.md

 * Does it need special attention beyond what's provided from public repository due to its sensitivity?
 * Does confidentiality of the issue overrule our principle of public transparency?

 Unless an answer to one of these questions is 'YES', the issue may better reside within public repository.
-If you are unsure, consult private repo auditors (e.g. @akhi3030, @mm-near) to get their thoughts.
+If you are unsure, consult private repo auditors (e.g. @akhi3030, @mm-unc) to get their thoughts.

 ## Extra
 To learn more about the process for creating an issue/PR on framework-private, please visit [link](https://github.com/utnet-org/utility/blob/c308df157bf64a528033b618b4f444d3b9c73f94/docs/practices/security_vulnerabilities.md).